pderop/reactor-netty-httpclient-benchmarks/README.md

 ## Build

-build the project with jdk21 (the gradle wrapper is not installed, you need to set it up using `gradlew wrapper`)
+build the project with jdk21 (the gradle wrapper is not installed, you need to set it up using `gradle wrapper`)

 ## benchmarks descriptions